Murder of Garrett Foster

 On July 25, 2020, Garrett Foster, a 28-year-old man, was murdered in Austin, Texas, by 30-year old Daniel Perry.
 Perry had driven into a crowd of protesters during a Black Lives Matter protest following the May 2020 police murder of George Floyd in Minneapolis, Minnesota.
 Foster, who had been legally open carrying an AK-47, approached Perry's vehicle, and Perry shot and killed him.
 Perry claimed that he had acted in self-defense, but in April 2023, a jury found him guilty of murder.
 He was acquitted of an aggravated assault charge.
 On May 10, 2023, he was sentenced to 25 years in prison for murder.

-Perry had made numerous posts and direct messages on social media where he had expressed his desire to shoot protesters, which, along with contradictory statements to eyewitness accounts, brought into question his claim of self-defense.
-Following his murder conviction, messages Perry sent of him self-identifying as "a racist" and of him calling black protesters "monkeys" were revealed to the public.
+Perry had made numerous posts and direct messages on social media expressing his desire to shoot protesters, which, along with statements that contradicted eyewitness accounts, brought into question his claim of self-defense.
+Following his murder conviction, messages were revealed to the public in which Perry described himself as "a racist" and called black protesters "monkeys".

-On May 16, 2024, Texas Governor Greg Abbott pardoned Perry after recommendation by the Texas Board of Pardons and Paroles.
+On May 16, 2024, Texas Governor Greg Abbott pardoned Perry after recommendation by the Texas Board of Pardons and Paroles, and he was released from prison.
 Abbott had requested a pardon recommendation from the Board and ordered them to expedite the process.